kbuckler/linear-cli/DECISIONS.md

   - **Simplified**: Standardized on a 6-month monthly summary view followed by project details for clarity.
   - **Team Focus**: Changed to focus on one team at a time via `team_workload` command (deprecating `engineer_workload`) for more focused reporting.
 Renamed "engineers" to "contributors".
   - **Contribution Definition**: Refined to only consider completed issues as contributions.
 Tasks without story point estimates are counted as 1 point of effort to properly account for all completed work.
+- **Removal**: The `engineer_workload` command has been completely removed from the codebase after being deprecated, leaving only the more focused `team_workload` command.

 ### Capitalization Analysis (Removed)
 - **Initial Implementation**: Added software capitalization analysis based on issue labels.